pellewiersma/IER_2023/README.md

 ## Purpose
 The code provided in this repository aims to assess how well using audio as a heuristic for the locations of humans in an unknown environment, affects the **exploration time** until all humans in the environment are found.

-## Structure
-The code consists of 2 parts blabla

 ## Installation

 1. First of all, clone this repository in your preferred location